Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Instance Generator and Phase Transitions

 \section{Instance Generator and Phase Transitions}

-Due to the difficulty of acquiring real-world WSP instances and to support extensive studies of the scaling of the runtimes, similar to other authors~\cite{JOCO2014,Roy2015,WaLi10} we use the synthetic instance generator described in~\cite{JOCO2014}.
+It is preferred to use real-world instances in computational studies.
+However, there are only very few real-world instances of WSP available publicly, and those are of size too small to be of interest in our computational experiments, see e.g.~\cite{Bertolissi2018}.
+We have considered the instances appearing in practice from~\cite{Bertolissi2018,SantosRCP15,SantosRCP17}, namely, TRW (Trip Request Workflow), ITIL (IT Financial Reporting), and ISO (Budgeting for Quality Management) having 5, 7, 9 steps (tasks) and 5, 2, 3 not-equals constraints, respectively.
+More details and description of user-step authorisations for 3 satisfiable and 3 unsatisfiable versions of these instances can be found in Section~5 of~\cite{SantosRCP17}.
+Our new solver PBT correctly solved each of the six instances in less than $0.001$ sec.
+If some businesses do not use more and more complex constraints because of computational complexity issues, PBT provides a good opportunity to consider larger and more involved workflow scenarios.

+Therefore, due to the difficulty of acquiring real-world instances with an appropriate range of sizes, to support extensive studies of the scaling of the runtimes, similarly to other authors~\cite{JOCO2014,Roy2015,WaLi10}, we use the synthetic instance generator described in~\cite{JOCO2014} and available for downloading~\cite{SourceCodes}.
 In this section, we first present the generator of the WSP instances.
 We then empirically study the probability of satisfiability of the instances as we vary the generator parameters.
-We give evidence for phase transition (PT), between the satisfiable and unsatisfiable regions.
-The overall point is that the resulting instances from the PT region can be expected to be a good test of the effectiveness of solution algorithms.
+We give evidence for PT, between the satisfiable and unsatisfiable regions.
+The point is that the resulting instances from the PT region can be expected to be a good test of the effectiveness of solution algorithms.